 Her recent empirical studies have included research into the implementation of a talent management strategy, and a study of the aesthetics of the leader’s body.
-She is currently exploring older women’s working lives (with Jackie Ford, Leeds University, and Carol Atkinson, Manchester Metropolitan University, and plans to launch ‘Crone Theory’ in 2014.
+She is currently exploring older women’s working lives (with Jackie Ford, University of Bradford, and Carol Atkinson, Manchester Metropolitan University, and plans to launch ‘Crone Theory’ in 2014.
 With Hugh Lee (Bradford) she is exploring working lives across cultures.

 Nancy supervises doctoral students who explore an eclectic range of topics, but all linked by an interest in critical approaches to understanding working lives.
 For example, Jane Mischenko has studied managerial identities during organizational change, using the theoretical perspective of Judith Butler; Barbara Corney is exploring the relevance of the theories of Simone de Beauvoir to women’s working lives in the 21st century, and Saima Rifet is exploring the working lives and identities of second and third generation Pakistani and Bengali immigrants.

 Nancy teaches research methods to DBA and M.Sc. students and participates (with Hugh Lee) in the Business Ethics module taught to MBA and third-year undergraduate students.

 Introduction to Research

 National (UK) and international (Indonesia; the diaspora)